python/devguide/faq.rst

 How do I generate an SSH 2 public key?
 -------------------------------------------------------------------------------

-All generated SSH keys should be sent to pydotorg for adding to the list of keys.
+All generated SSH keys should be sent to python-committers@python.org for adding to the list of keys.

 UNIX
 '''''''''''''''''''